mlabs-haskell/hydra-auction-onchain/docs/spec.md

 to the auction minting transaction.

-The other four validators are all parameterized on the auction terms and the auction currency symbol.
+The other four validators are all parameterized on the auction terms and the auction currency symbol (and some additionally by other scripts' hashes).

 ## Announcements, discoverability, and state